gszep/double-exclusive-reporter/README.md

 Code to produce figures for publication

 ## Dependencies
 [Download and install Julia 1.3.1](https://julialang.org) then run a julia session by typing `julia` in the terminal or command prompt.
-Install the dependencies with the following commands
+Install the dependencies - including the library `PseudoArcLengthContinuation.jl` written by R.Veltz - with the following commands
 ```julia
 using Pkg
 Pkg.add(["DifferentialEquations","Plots","LaTeXStrings","StatsBase","LinearAlgebra","Parameters"])